PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 Here we say that long running operations usually involve a lot of waiting.
 Long running operations can instead/also do useful work, e.g. compute something really complex that takes a very long time to compute.
 These operations can still run in the background at the same time as our ordinary synchronous code thanks to threads and multiple cores (or in worst case time slicing of the CPU).
 These are details we don't worry about in this lecture, but just remember that asynchronous programming is not only useful when waiting is involved, but for all types of long running operations.
 :::

-The question is how the long running operation can tell our ordinary code when it's done doing it's work.
+The question is how a long running operation can tell our ordinary code when it's done with it works in the background, and what the result is.
 That can be done in different ways, such as by using callback functions or promises.

 ## Asynchronous Programming with Callback Functions
-One way in asynchronous programming to indicate what should happen after the long running operation has completed is to pass a `callback` function to the asynchronous function, and when the asynchronous function has completed its long running operation, it will call the `callback` function, and pass the result of the long running operation as an argument to the `callback` function.
+In asynchronous programming, one way to indicate what should happen after a long running operation has completed is to pass a `callback` function to the asynchronous function, and when the asynchronous function has completed its long running operation, it will call the `callback` function, and pass the result of the long running operation as an argument to the `callback` function.
 In the `callback` function we write the code that should run when the long running operation has completed.

 For example, if we have the synchronous function in <FigureNumber /> below.